 ABSOLUTELY NO FOOD OR DRINKS OF ANY KIND ARE ALLOWED INSIDE ANY FACILITY.
 Leave them outside the door.

 Campus policy prohibits use of facilities while under the influence of drugs or alcohol.

 No perfume or strong smelling substances.
 Please practice appropriate personal hygiene as these are public facilities, and may have many users.

 No items should ever be removed from a facility at any time.
 Do not unplug or patch any equipment aside from use of patch bays.
 Do not alter system settings, or attempt to install or remove equipment.
 Do not alter, move, or disassemble equipment.

 The computer stations are a shared resource.
 You are responsible for backing up your work.
 All files will be deleted at the end of evaluation week from all drives, including network storage.

 Do not tamper with files that are not your own.
 Always ask a staff or lab aide if you need to free up file space.
 Do not attempt to alter the system folder, change extensions, or settings except as needed to use the applications.
 Any attempts to modify and/or copy protected files, system settings, security configurations, applications or other content, or any creation of objects other than application generated files, may result in loss of access.

-Any violation of the use policy will typically result in a temporary suspension of access.
+Any violation of the use policy can result in a temporary suspension of access.
 You will be contacted by the staff responsible for the space, and you will need to meet with them and discuss the situation.
 Failure to operate under these policies resulting in repeated suspensions, egregious intentional violations (equipment altering, use of space without scheduling, staying in spaces after hours, etc) may result in immediate permanent loss of access.
-You can request a meeting with the Manager of Media Services and a mutually agreed neutral party to discuss problems and their resolutions.
+You can request a meeting with the Associate Director of Media Services and a mutually agreed neutral party to discuss problems and their resolutions.